 3. Build a Community Around Work

-Productivity increases when people have a sense of community connected to their team, environment, and mission.
-Shared energy and momentum can drive outcomes beyond individual effort.
+Productivity increases dramatically when people have a sense of community — connected to their team, environment, and mission.
+Shared energy and momentum can drive productivity far beyond an individual's potential.

 Importance of Productivity - And What Productivity Improvement Really Looks Like

 Productivity is the engine of growth.
-It is often the difference between teams that thrive and teams that merely survive.
+It is the difference between teams that thrive and those that merely survive.

-Productivity is not a one-time event; it is a process of continuous small improvements in habits, culture, and environment.
-Over time, these changes add up to significant gains in results and satisfaction.
+Productivity is not a one-time event; it is a process of continuous small changes in habits, culture, and environment.
+These small changes eventually add up to dramatic changes in productivity and employee satisfaction.

 How Important Is Productivity in The Workplace?

-In a nutshell, it is everything, but only when it is properly defined.
-Productivity is not forcing people to work longer hours; it is creating the right environment for better output and better wellbeing.
+In a nutshell, it's everything -- but only when it's properly defined.
+Productivity is not forcing people to get more hours out of them; it's providing the right environment for them to be productive.

-When the right environment, trust, and culture are in place, productivity is no longer something that must be chased; it becomes part of day-to-day work.
+When the right environment, trust, and culture are in place, productivity is no longer something that's chased; it's something that's a part of the day-to-day.